Become an Independent Branch of the Oklevueha Native American Church

 - Fourth Step: Have studied the first page of Oklevueha Native American Church, ONAC legal Member Rights and all of the links that are associated with them.
 Have a telephone (435) 619-6017 conference with James Warren ‘Flaming Eagle’ Mooney, to discuss what you feel and think about what you have read:

-- Sixth Step: Make arrangements (Date and Times, Transportation to and from your churches location) for a 4 hour period of time to sit around a fire with Seminole Elder James ‘Flaming Eagle’ Mooney Emeritus at your ONAC independent branch location, whereupon you and your church’s property may be blessed.
+- Seventh Step: Make arrangements (Date and Times, Transportation to and from your churches location) for a 4 hour period of time to sit around a fire with Seminole Elder James ‘Flaming Eagle’ Mooney Emeritus at your ONAC independent branch location, whereupon you and your church’s property may be blessed.

-- Seventh Step: Receive your notarized documents sustaining your ONAC independent branch and property as a federally recognized Native American Church that exists on the blessed and designated property and worships North and South American indigenous earth based healing practices and ceremonies.
+- Eighth Step: Receive your notarized documents sustaining your ONAC independent branch and property as a federally recognized Native American Church that exists on the blessed and designated property and worships North and South American indigenous earth based healing practices and ceremonies.

 *Note: ONAC is a non-profit spiritual and educational church organization, recognized by the United States and adjacent states.
 We rely solely on contributions to serve our communities of their spiritual concerns.
 For this reason we have a no-refund policy on all contributions.